Where do I file my small claims court case?

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.
 Small Claims actions are heard in 1 courthouses throughout Reagan County.

 Limit (or Jurisdiction) of Small Claims Court

 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
-Small claims parties can only recover money.
-The court has no authority to issue an injunctive or equitable award.
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+You are unable to seek injunctive or equitable relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
-You could only ask the court for an award of money.
+This type of relief would be injunctive relief.

-A Justice of the Peace for Reagan County hears small claims court cases for Reagan County.
+The justice of the peace for Reagan County presides over small claims court actions for Reagan County.

 Reagan County Court Locations

 Countywide Courthouse in the City of Big Lake

 This courthouse is located at:P O Box 100 Big Lake, TX 76932